Go Back

 Filling the jars

-• In each jar, place 1-2 pieces of onion, 1 piece of celery and 1 bouillon cube.
+• In each jar, place 1-2 pieces of onion, and 1 piece of celery.

-• Stuff chicken tightly into the jars.
+• Stuff the meat tightly into the jars.
 Each jar should have about one pound of chicken.

 • Measure a 1/4 teaspoon of salt into each jar.